joofixd/vaxei-osu-skins/README.md

 - 11/16/19: added rafis old and vaxei nomod ver.
 3.

-- 11/16/19: gonna go with the ryuk github system from now on, aka newest top and oldest bottom. still gonna keep blue cursor rafis at the top though.
+- 11/16/19: gonna go with the ryuk github system from now on, aka newest top and oldest bottom. still gonna keep the most used skin (blue cursor rafis as of now) at the top though.

 # [Rafis HDDT (vaxei ver.)](https://joofixd.s-ul.eu/NyoJDqSp)
 ![](https://osu.ppy.sh/ss/13422086/af38)